GEOUNED-org/GEOUNED/dev/_sources/developer_guide.rst.txt

 Then create a `pull request from dev branch to main branch <https://github.com/GEOUNED-org/GEOUNED/compare/main...dev>`_

-Once the tests for this pass then merge the pull request in. **Do not squash** this pull request as we want to keep the history of the version changes.
+Once the tests for this pass then merge the pull request in.
+Use the **create a merge commit** option when merging this pull request from dev to main.

 Then `create a new release on the main branch <https://github.com/shimwell/GEOUNED/releases/new>`_ with the version number and a description of the changes.